arniebarnie/ArnieScriber/README.md

 -   You have the necessary permissions to execute the scripts.
 -   All required programs and Python packages are installed correctly.
--   The names in your `playlists.txt` file are valid playlist/profile IDs.
+-   The names in your `profiles.txt` file are valid profile names.